burnsba/FracView/FracViewWpf/readme.md

 The "Close without save" button ignores any changes since the previous save (or since the window was opened) and closes the color management window.

 The "Save" button saves the current color ramp.
 Saving will apply some simple validation.
 "Starting" values need to be smaller (or equal to) "ending" values.
 No gaps are allowed in the covered range.
 The application will automatically adjust the range values to resolve these issues when saving.
 Saving does not automatically apply the new colors to the rendered image, the "Recolor" button must be clicked in the "settings area."
+Note: Saving color information saves all session settings to disk.

 The "Save and close" button saves the color information the same as the "save" button but also closes the color management window.